Solar System for Homes in Sri Lanka: Size Calculator, Cost & Monthly Savings Guide

 Off-Grid Solar System

-System size (kW) = Monthly electricity usage (units) ÷ 120
+Basic formula: > System size (kW) = Monthly electricity usage (units) ÷ 120

-Solar System Size Based on Monthly Electricity Usage
+Recommended System Size Based on Monthly Electricity Usage

+Proper system sizing ensures optimal savings.
 Here is a practical sizing guide:

 Monthly UsageRecommended System Size